Country Club Mall: History

 course.
 The strip mine was filled in 1979, and the shopping center was built in 1981.
 When the mall opened, it contained a Kmart, JCPenney and Eyerly's, which was eventually replaced by Bon-Ton.
 Sears opened about a year later, and Kmart closed in 2002 and was replaced by a Walmart Supercenter in 2004.
 By September 2004, the mall was 527,000 sqft in size.
 As of May 2013, the mall is 600,000 sqft.
 On April 18, 2018, The Bon-Ton Stores announced it would close all stores, including the Bon-Ton store at Country Club Mall.
 The store closed on August 29, 2018.
 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed in February 2020.
 On June 4, 2020, JCPenney announced that it would close by around October 2020 as part of a plan to close 154 stores nationwide.
 After JCPenney closed, TJ Maxx, Walmart Supercenter, and Country Club Mall 8 Cinemas are the only anchor stores left.
+In March 2025, Rural King started construction on a new store in the former JCPenney space and the store opened on October 30, 2025, giving the mall a new anchor tenant.

 Management

-The original owner of the mall was Andrew D. Gumberg of Gumberg Asset Management Corp, a Pittsburgh real estate company.

-The Corporation, at the time called J. J. Gumberg Properties', purchased the Country Club Mall for $32.4 million in January 1999.
-Brad Kotz of KLNB Inc. represented the seller, Lend Lease Real Estate Investments, in the sale to J. J. Gumberg.
+Country Club Mall was developed in 1981 by Shopco Development Company of New York City.
+The mall was acquired by the Edward J. DeBartolo Corporation in the late 1980s and Compass Retail, Inc. in 1993.
+In January 1999, J.J.
+Gumberg Properties purchased the Country Club Mall for $32.4 million.
+Brad Kotz of KLNB Inc. represented the seller, Lend Lease Real Estate Investments, in the sale to J.J.
+Gumberg.

 The new owners, who purchased the mall at auction, are the Namdar Realty Group and Mason Asset Management, both of Great Neck, New York.
-Namdar Realty will operate the mall while Mason Asset Management will oversee all leasing efforts.
+Namdar Realty will operate the mall while Mason Asset Management will “oversee” all leasing efforts.